abourget/obsidian-google-tasks-import/README.md

 #### Insert Google Tasks

 Will insert a lost of all undone tasks into the current file.
 Checking the task inside the File will complete / incomplete it.

+### TODO

+- Remove the interval config and feature
+- Remove the notification config
+- Comment out the Confirmations config (in case someone wants to _not_ delete tasks when they are imported).